Ensemble transport smoothing. Part II: Nonlinear updates: Discussion

 \subsection{Outlook}

 Triangular transport methods hold substantial potential for Bayesian inference, and constitute a versatile tool for filtering and smoothing alike.
-While we explored several useful features of nonlinear transport maps, many further research avenues remain: \begin{itemize} \item \textbf{Dimension reduction} techniques \citep{Jollife2016PrincipalDevelopments,Scheidt2018QuantifyingSystems,Solonen2016OnFilters,Baptista2022Gradient-basedPerspective}, for both states and observations, lower the number of input variables to the map $\SKR$ and the number of map components $S_{k}$ that need to be estimated, thereby reducing computational demand.

-\item Likewise, \textbf{graph structure learning} methods \citep{Drton2017StructureModeling,Baptista2021LearningTransport}, for continuous non-Gaussian distributions, offer an approach to directly learn the conditional dependence structure of joint state and observation distributions relevant to smoothing, extending the heuristics proposed in Section~\ref{subsec:L96}.
-Knowing this structure permits the use of sparser transport maps, improving the sample efficiency of map learning (important for low ensemble sizes) and improving scalability to high dimensions.
+While we explored several useful features of nonlinear transport maps, many further research avenues remain: \begin{itemize} \item \textbf{Dimension reduction} techniques \citep{Jollife2016PrincipalDevelopments,Scheidt2018QuantifyingSystems,Solonen2016OnFilters,Baptista2022Gradient-basedPerspective}, for both states and observations, lower the number of input variables to the map $\SKR$ and the number of map components $S_{k}$ that need to be estimated.
+This reduces the ensemble size required to accurately estimate the state and the computational demand of nonlinear filtering and smoothing algorithms; see an application with vortex flow models in~\cite{le2022low}.
+Ensemble Kalman-type algorithms commonly reformulate their updates in low-dimensional ensemble subspaces, thereby performing implicit dimension reduction.
+Restricting the updates of nonlinear ensemble transport filters and smoothers to subspaces (found via the ensemble or other means) should similarly improve the scalability of these algorithms in higher-dimensional systems. \item Likewise, \textbf{graph structure learning} methods \citep{Drton2017StructureModeling,Baptista2021LearningTransport}, for continuous non-Gaussian distributions, offer an approach to directly learn the conditional dependence structure of joint state and observation distributions relevant to smoothing.
+These constitute an alternative to the heuristics proposed in Section~\ref{subsec:L96}.
+Crucially, many such methods avoid constructing dense matrices or other objects that are of the size of the entire graph \citep{dong2022nonparametric}.
+Knowing this dependence structure permits the use of sparser transport maps, improving the sample efficiency of map learning (important for low ensemble sizes) and improving scalability to high dimensions.

 \item Finally, the \textbf{dynamic adaptation} of map parameterizations holds significant potential beyond the simple variations of polynomial degree that we explored here.
 In principle, it is possible to adjust the fine-grained complexity of individual map components $S_{k}$, including anisotropic dependence on arguments $x_{j}$, $j=1,\dots,k$ and their interactions.
 Recent work in this direction for (conditional) density estimation problems can be found, for example, in \citet{Baptista2020OnMaps}. \end{itemize} Progress along these directions will capitalize on the unique properties of ensemble transport methods, and help realize their potential for filtering and smoothing in the high-dimensional, low-ensemble-size systems prevalent across the environmental sciences and beyond.